Rovering in Victoria: Leadership

 During the early years of Rovering, the section was led by rover scout leaders and rover commissioners, with some assistance from the rover mates.
-A organisation structure had existed from the launch of Victorian Rovering in 1921, but on 7 December 1932, Deputy Chief Commissioner Anderson constituted the Rover Leaders' Advisory Council, which met quarterly and consisted of the rovers leaders from each rover crew (country crews were allowed to appoint proxies to represent their interests).
+An organisation structure had existed from the launch of Victorian Rovering in 1921, but on 7 December 1932, Deputy Chief Commissioner Anderson constituted the Rover Leaders' Advisory Council, which met quarterly and consisted of the rovers leaders from each rover crew (country crews were allowed to appoint proxies to represent their interests).
 The council met at Scout Headquarters, and advised the Chief Commissioner (through the Headquarters Commissioner for Rovers) on the operation of the Rover section.

 Where needed, rovers were organised on a more local basis through district rover councils.
 These bodies included the district commissioner as president, were chaired by the senior rover scout leader, and included the rover leader and rover mate from each crew.
 These district bodies organised a few activities each year without interfering in the operation of the crews.

 The approach to leadership was that the rover leader was the managing director of the rover crew, while the rover mate was the foreman.
 The rover leader was responsible for squire training of the new members, while the rover mate took charge of delivering the crew's program during their term; which lasted for approximately a year.